mgsosna/For-loops_v_apply/README.md

 ## Results
 ### 1. Simple calculation
 When we just want to know the mean of each column in a matrix, it looks like `for` loops actually outcompete `apply` for matrices larger than 200,000 cells.
-(The difference is 0.005 seconds per calculation... but still!)
+(The difference is at most 0.02 seconds per calculation... but still!)

 ![](https://i.imgur.com/sUOOLUZ.png)

 In the figure above, the gray and red colors correspond to `for` loops and `apply`, respectively.
-The lines are the mean values for 100 runs, and the shaded regions are our confidence intervals (mean +/- 1.96 * standard error).
+The lines are the mean values for 100 runs, and the shaded regions are our 95% confidence intervals (mean +/- 1.96 * standard error).

 The y-axis corresponds to the time it took to perform the calculation.
 Lower values means the calculation was faster.
 As you move to the right on the x-axis, you're seeing the computational time for increasingly larger matrices.
 We see the gray and red lines diverge because differences in the computational efficiency of `for` loops begin to outweigh `apply`.
 For relatively small matrices, though, it looks like there's not much difference between our two methods.